 The trend is toward co-creation, what each individual brand and journalist decide is still up in the air.
 New creation collaborations are possible, and probable, and likely will be far more successful than any of these parties working solo.
 They have always had a relationship – co-creation is yet another evolution of the mediashpere.
 It is in evolution.

-Will journalists be skeptical about brand expectations?
+Will journalists be sceptical about brand expectations?
 You bet.
 Should brands be aware that journalists will not cross certain editorial lines?
 Definitely.
 Are audiences going to be critical?
 Of course.

 But this can be a win-win.
 As long as the brand, the news outlet, and the audience are aware of what their role in the project is—with full disclosure— audiences can make up their own minds.